lmiller1990/vue-testing-handbook/src/simulating-user-input.md

     [vue-test-utils]: find did not return .message, cannot call text() on empty Wrapper
 ```

 What is happening is that the test is finishing _before_ the promise returned by `mockHttp` resolves.
-We can make the test async like this:
+Again, we can make the test async like this:

 ```js
 it("reveals a notification when submitted", async () => {